sustrik/libdill/man/go.md

 # DESCRIPTION

 Launches a coroutine that executes the function invocation passed as argument.
-The coroutine is executed concurrently, and its lifetime may exceed the lifetime of the caller.
+The coroutine is executed concurrently, and its lifetime may exceed the lifetime of the caller coroutine.
 The return value of the coroutine, if any, is discarded and cannot be retrieved by the caller.

 Any function to be invoked with **go()** must be declared with the **coroutine** specifier.